The Mother of All Demos

-The mother of all demos is a demonstration by Douglas Engelbart, with the assistance of Stewart Brand and others, on December 9, 1968.
+The Mother of All Demos was a demonstration by Douglas Engelbart, with the assistance of Stewart Brand and others, on December 9, 1968.
 It took place at the Fall Joint Computer Conference in San Francisco.
-The 90-minute live demonstration is considered the all-time greatest because of its influence on what we now think of as a computer.
+The 90-minute live demonstration introduced many of the fundamental interfaces and data systems that make up a modern computer.

 In the demonstration, Engelbart used a workstation of his design called the NLS.
 It combined revolutionary features that are commonplace today, including windows, hypertext, videoconferencing, word processing, and dynamic file linking.